westlake-repl/PixelRec/README.md

   year={2023}
 }
 ```

+# News

+#### :bulb: To acquire the complete PixelRec dataset, kindly reach out to the corresponding author via email.
+If you have an innovative idea for building a foundational recommendation model but require a large dataset and computational resources, consider joining our lab as an intern.
+We can provide access to 100 NVIDIA 80G A100 GPUs and a billion-level dataset of user-image/text interactions.

 #### The laboratory is hiring research assistants, interns, doctoral students, and postdoctoral researchers.
 Please contact the corresponding author for details.